 Ghosts of Morecambe Winter Gardens

 It is said that the stage in the main auditorium is one of the most haunted places in the Gardens.
 People on one side of the stage are sometimes pushed, slapped, poked and harassed by an unseen force.
-The ghost of a seamstress who aspired to one day become a professional dancer and failed to achieve that most elusive fame is said to still haunt one of the dressing rooms of the auditorium.
-There are also other ghosts in the bar and in the many stairwells.
+The ghost of a seamstress who aspired to one day become a professional dancer and failed to achieve that most elusive fame is said still to haunt one of the dressing rooms of the auditorium.
+There are also other ghosts in the bar and the many stairwells.

-Shadows have been seen moving across the stage and several people have reported at the same time seeing a man on various occasions.
+Shadows have been seen moving across the stage, and several people have reported at the same time seeing a man on various occasions.
 From the higher area of the theatre, it is said that the ghostly shadow of a young boy can be often seen running across the side of the theatre.

 You May Also Like...

 Enter your desired location in the search box below and hit 'find' to get recommendations for haunted hotels nearby!